mrityunjayapv/CTF-Writeups/overthewire/natas/natas15.md

 ## Approach

-Since this is an basic challenge, I planned to use inspect element to troubleshoot and find the flag.
+Since this is an basic challenge, I planned to use python to find the flag using blind injection.

 ---